 If you have symptoms of COVID-19, call your local health care provider

-Is PMC prepared to handle these COVID-19 cases?
+Is Parrish Healthcare prepared to handle these COVID-19 cases?

-treat patients as part of a community wide plan in
+if needed.
+PMC will treat patients as part of a community wide plan in

 How is a patient treated for COVID-19?